AngleProtocol/angle-docs/README.md

 {% embed url="https://www.youtube.com/embed/DDoY_CUrd7M" %}

-It can be used to issue stablecoins, called agTokens, designed to maintain the value of the assets they are pegged to.
+It can be used to issue stablecoins designed to maintain the value of the assets they are pegged to.

 The protocol consists of several different modules, or sets of smart contracts, from which stablecoins can be issued or minted.
 Key modules include a [Borrowing module](borrowing-module/) allowing to borrow Angle stablecoins by providing collateral and a price stability module called [Transmuter](transmuter/README.md) that facilitates the exchange of stable assets for Angle stablecoins.

-Additionally, the protocol is engaged into [Direct Deposit Modules](other/amo.md), also known as Algorithmic Market Operations (AMOs), which play a crucial role in boosting the liquidity of agTokens across various protocols.
+Additionally, the protocol is engaged into [Direct Deposit Modules](other/amo.md), also known as Algorithmic Market Operations (AMOs), which play a crucial role in boosting the liquidity of its stablecoins across various protocols.

 Angle earns a yield from all these modules, and part of it is automatically allocated [through savings products](savings/README.md) to stablecoin holders, so they can also earn a native yield on their assets.